 Humpback whales

-Humpback whales migrate from their winter calving and mating grounds off of Mexico to their summer and fall feeding grounds off of central California.
+Humpback whales migrate from their winter calving and mating grounds off of Mexico to their summer and fall feeding grounds near central California.
 They often move around depending on the density of anchovies, sardines, and krill.

 The Chronicle reported last year that humpback whale migration patterns have changed so much that local whale watching tours don’t even need to leave the Bay for a chance at spotting one.
 Whereas most whales used to be spotted outside of the Bay along the coast, higher ocean temps and whale populations have driven more whales into the SF Bay itself.
 We likely won’t see our first humpback in the Bay Area until April.